 Some of the exercise videos you might be interested in from Sit and Be Fit include:

-As with any exercise program, seniors who wish to engage in Sit and Be Fit exercise video workouts should speak with their doctors and be given the okay to be physical.
+As with any exercise program, seniors who wish to engage in Sit and Be Fit exercise video workouts should speak with their physicians and be given the okay to engage in vigorous activity.
 Carefully read all of the information regarding each video.
 Even though many are geared towards particular health problems, they may end up aggravating other conditions.

 To Learn More About the Program

 You can find out more at the Sit and Be Fit website.
 Learn how to support the non-profit by becoming an advocate of the program, making a donation, and telling a friend about the series.
-Read articles about exercise and health; you can also sign up for the Focus on Fitness Newsletter.
+Chair fitness helps make exercise accessible for seniors and those with medical conditions that prohibit standing for long periods of time.